-Non-pharmacologic modalities can be effective in managing chronic pain conditions, but are subject to variable coverage by insurers and application of a modality to a person's specific condition may not be supported by evidence.
-Nonetheless, the workgroup strongly recommends making at least several of the non-pharmacologic modalities available as safer alternatives to pharmacologic therapy.
+Non-pharmacologic modalities can be effective in managing chronic pain conditions, but they are subject to variable coverage by insurers and can be limited by which pain condition a patient has, based on limited supportive evidence.
+Nonetheless, the workgroup strongly recommends making at least several of the non-pharmacologic modalities available as a safer alternative to pharmacologic therapy for addressing pain in older adults.
 Some of these modalities may be accessed either through insurance mechanisms or through alternative resources such as community organizations (e.g., senior center programs, YMCAs).
 Cognitive-behavioral therapy and exercise have the strongest support for multiple chronic pain conditions.
 However, providers should consider which multimodal combinations of the following therapies may have added benefits beyond improving pain and function.
 For example, exercise and tai chi may help both pain and balance, thus reducing fall risk in older adults.